andrea-ga/computational-intelligence/labs/lab2/README.md

 ### ES
-For the implementation of the Evolution Strategy I chose to implement a (1 + lambda) strategy.
+For the implementation of the Evolution Strategy I chose to implement a (1 + λ) strategy.
 Where lambda is the number of children created at each generation (iteration).
-In this type of strategy the resulting population at the end of each generation is given by: lambda children + parent.
+In this type of strategy the resulting population at the end of each generation is given by: λ children + parent.
 From here we select the individual with the best fitness to be the parent of the next generation.

 An Individual inside a population is composed by the following attributes:
   1. `row`: an integer that indicates from which row we want to remove the objects.